The Division of Plastic, Reconstructive & Aesthetic Surgery offers a 12 month Fellowship in Aesthetic Surgery commencing July of each year.

 - Learn practice management and the business of aesthetic surgery in a variety of plastic surgery practice settings.

-- Become proficient in common aesthetic surgery procedures of the face and nose, and breasts and body.
+- Become proficient in common aesthetic surgery procedures of the face, breasts, and body.

 - Acquire technical expertise in performing minimally invasive and nonsurgical treatments.